A quick and dirty way to see if you can receive broadcast TV.. even you don't have an antenna!

 Go ahead and kick off the scan while holding your improvised antenna to the coax cable.
 Most of the channels it found were at the end of the scan process, so don't give up early!

-If your TV found any channels, congratulations!
+If your TV found any channels, congratulations!!
+You are a Cable Disabler!!
 You can receive broadcast digital TV for FREE!
 The next step is to purchase a real antenna like the Mohu Leaf (which is what I personally use).

 Since this test uses a very crude antenna, you can will get significantly more channels if you go out an buy a real antenna like the Mohu Leaf.
 Even if you only got a few channels this way, it's a good sign.
 Remember, this is just a quick and dirty "antenna" - it's primitive and not ideal in any sense.
 It's just a way to see if everything is working.

 If your TV didn't find any channels, all is not necessarily lost.
 You might be able to get some channels if you get a real antenna (which costs $40 or so).
 Check on my antenna section for more info on what types are available.
-But before buying, check the Station Finder on the front page to see what stations are available in your area.
+But before buying, check the Station Finder to see what stations are available in your area.

 Leave a comment

 How did this go for you?
+If you want help on your particular reception problem, please include your zip code.
 Your email address will not be shown.